jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (c) includes any other fee or charge prescribed to be a fee for the purposes of this Act; but (d) does not include a fee referred to in section 200 or charged under regulations made under section 228(c) except in the context of those provisions
   - **fee subsidy** means a Crown subsidy for fees that are payable by a member or a class of members of a KiwiSaver scheme as prescribed under section 228(n) or (o)
-  - **Government Actuary** includes any person authorised by delegation by the Government Actuary to exercise or perform any of the duties, functions, or powers of the Government Actuary
+  - **FMA** means the Financial Markets Authority established under Part 2 of the Financial Markets Authority Act 2011
   - **gross salary or wages** means salary or wages before the deduction of tax (as tax is defined in section 3(1) of the Tax Administration Act 1994)
   - **guardian** has the same meaning as in the Care of Children Act 2004
   - **holding account** means the Inland Revenue KiwiSaver Holding Account established by the Commissioner under section 72
   - **inactive account** , in relation to a member of a KiwiSaver scheme, means a member’s account in respect of which no contribution has been received for at least 2 years
-  - **independent trustee** , in relation to a KiwiSaver scheme, means— (a) a trustee, including a corporate trustee that is not a trustee corporation, that— (i) is not a promoter of the scheme; and
+  - **independent trustee** , in relation to a restricted KiwiSaver scheme, means— (a) a trustee, including a corporate trustee that is not a trustee corporation, that— (i) is not a promoter of the scheme; and
       (ii) is not a related company of a corporate trustee that is an investment manager, promoter, or another trustee of the scheme; and